Open Timestamps: Leveraging Bitcoin's Security For All Data

 And then people can tell us who did a better job.

-All
+All right.

-right.
 Okay, so we’re hashing documents.
 We just explained how we’re hashing documents.
-Now we have, let’s say we have two documents.
+Let’s say we have two documents.
 Each of them we turn into a hash.
 So now we have two hashes.
 Now we take the two hashes and we combine these and turn them into a new hash.
 So now we have one hash again.
 Now we have two more documents.
 We hash these documents as well.
 We have two hashes.
 These two hashes we hash again.
 So now in total we still have two hashes.
 We hash these hashes together and now once again we have one hash.

 One hash that represents all these four documents.